Skip to content

 Bundled Presets

-The current bundled set is a starting point — run terok presets list <project> to see what's available.
+The current bundled set is a starting point — run terok project presets <project> to see what's available.
 The names and contents may change in future versions; global presets you create will shadow them automatically.

 Preset What it does When to use